sofiia-chorna/cgan-fashion-mnist/README.md

 ### Further experiments
 Trying to improve the quality of the generated images, I used some of the proposed techniques from the [3] paper.
-- Normalisation of the inputs: (normalise images between -1 and 1 and used of tanh as the last layer of the generator output)
+- Normalisation of the inputs: (normalise images between -1 and 1 and use of tanh as the last layer of the generator output)
 - Use of gaussian noise instead of one with uniform distribution
 - One-sided label smoothing (replace the 0 and 1 targets for a classifier with smoothed values, like .9 or .1)